Frequently Asked Questions

 There is not a separate application to join the Honors College.
 If you have been admitted to MTSU and you qualify as an entering freshman (3.50 high school gpa and 25 or higher ACT) you are automatically eligible to take Honors courses.
 If you do not qualify initially, once you establish a college gpa of 3.25 or higher, you will be eligible to take Honors courses.

 Any entering freshman with a high school gpa 3.5 or higher and an ACT composite score 25 or higher may register for Honors classes.
-There is no separate application process.
+There is not a separate application process.
 Students must maintain a cumulative college gpa of 3.25 to continue to take Honors classes.
 Transfer students or established MTSU students who have completed at least 12 semester hours may enroll in Honors courses if their cumulative college gpa is 3.25 or higher.

 The benefits of Honors courses include: